pm7y/m7y.github.io/content/post/2024-04-06-sql-server-init-docker-compose/index.md

 ## Try it

 Copy the above into a new file called `docker-compose-mssql-init-cmd.yml` and execute it using the command below.
 Note that we chain the file together with the base compose file.
-This superimposes the new `command` section above ontop of the base section.
+This superimposes the new `command` section ontop of the base section.

 **Create the container**